9 Clouds Automotive Marketing Blog

 Introduction to Alt Attributes

 The purpose of alt attributes is to provide a description of the contents of an image file.
 One of the most cited uses of alt attributes is to provide text for visitors who can’t see images in their browsers.
 This includes visitors using browsers that cannot display images or have image display disabled, visually impaired visitors, and those visitors who use screen readers.
 If a viewer can see your images, alt attributes will also show when the user hovers over your image.

 If images do not show in a browser, for whatever reason, the alt text will show in place of the images, giving context to what the images actually contain for those who can't see them.

 In addition to ensuring the content in your image is communicated whether the image shows or not, effectively using alt text can also be a great way to improve your site's placement in search engine result pages because it allows the images on your pages to rank in image search results.

-I used this image in a recent blog post that critiqued popular online photo editing tools for the average internet user.
+I used this image that critiqued popular online photo editing tools for the average internet user.
 Using this alt text helps my image show up in organic results when someone searches for a something regarding free online photo editing tools.
 In addition, the alt text would show in place of the image if it failed to load.

 As I mentioned above, if the image does load, the alt text will still display when a user hovers over the image in most browsers.